Hanlin eReader

 The Hanlin is an e-Reader, an electronic book (e-book) reading device.
 The Hanlin v3 features a 6" (15 cm), 4-level grayscale electrophoretic display (E Ink material) with a resolution of 600×800 pixels (167 ppi), while the v3+ features a 16-level grayscale display.
 The Hanlin v5 Mini, features a 5" (15 cm), 8-level grayscale electrophoretic display (E Ink material) with a resolution of 600×800 pixels (200 ppi).
 The device runs a Linux-based OS.

-The device is manufactured by the JinKe Electronic Company in China.
-It is rebranded by various OEMs and sold under the names Bebook, Walkbook, lBook, Iscriptum, Papyre, EZ Reader, Koobe and ECO Reader.
+The device is produced by the JinKe Electronic Company in China and is rebranded by various OEMs.
+It is marketed under different names including Bebook, Walkbook, lBook, Iscriptum, Papyre, EZ Reader, Koobe, and ECO Reader.

-The Hanlin eReader works best with EPUB, RTF, FB2, and Mobipocket documents, because of their simplicity, interoperability, and low CPU processing requirements.
-These files also offer more zoom levels, and more options like search, landscape mode, and text to speech than with PDF, DOC, HTML, or TXT.

-It also uses JinKe's proprietary WOLF format (file extension .wol).
+It can also be used with JinKe's proprietary WOLF format (file extension .wol).